cakephp/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: __dxn(string $domain, string $context, string $singular, string $plural, integer $count, mixed $args = null)

-    Allows you to override the current domain for a single plural message lookup.
-It also allows you to specify a context.
-Returns correct plural form of message identified by $singular and $plural for count
+    Allows you to override the current domain and context for a single plural message lookup.
+Returns correct plural form of message identified by
-    $count from domain $domain.
+    $singular and ``$plural`` for count $count from domain $domain.
 Some languages have more than one form for plural messages dependent on the count.

-    The context is a unique identifier for the translations string that makes it unique within the same domain.
+    The context is a unique identifier for the translation string that makes it unique within the same domain.

 .. php:function:: __dxc(string $domain, string $context, string $msg, integer $category, mixed $args = null)

     Allows you to override the current domain for a single message lookup.
 It also allows you to specify a category and a context.

     The context is a unique identifier for the translations string that makes it unique within the same domain.

     Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are: